venysssssssssss/AwsOverview/README.md

 ### 13.6.
 Amazon EventBridge

+- Is a serverless event bus that makes it easier to build event-driven applications at scale using events generated from your applications, integrated Software-as-a-Service (SaaS) applications, and AWS services.
+- Delivers a stream of real-time data from event sources such as Zendesk or Shopify to targets like AWS Lambda and other SaaS applications.
+- You can set up routing rules to determine where to send your data to build application architectures that react in real-time to your data sources with event publisher and consumer completely decoupled.
 - EventBridge is the next evolution of CloudWatch Events.
 - **Default event bus**: generated by AWS services (CloudWatch Events).
 - **Partner event bus**: receive events from SaaS service or applications (Zendesk, DataDog, Segment, Auth0...).